 These TAX FREE savings plans were introduced in 1999 to replace the old personal equity plans (PEP) and tax exempt special savings accounts (TESSA).

-There are three types of ISA - the "main" plan, essentially available to adults, the "Junior ISA" and the new "LISA", the Lietime ISA.
+There are five main types of ISA - the cash ISA, stocks & shares ISA, "Help to Buy" ISA, the "Junior ISA" and the new "LISA", the Lietime ISA.

 The new LISA is only for investors aged beteen 18 and 40 saving up to £4000p.a.